 How to unlock power plans and advanced settings on Surface devices

-Start from Windows 8, Microsoft has introduced a new feature called Connected Standby.
+Starting from Windows 8, Microsoft introduced a new Connected Standby feature.
 With Windows 10, this feature has been expanded to the Modern Standby.
-With modern standby, your system can be in connected standby or disconnected standby depending on hardware support and software configuration.
+With modern standby, your system can be connected to a standby or disconnected from a standby, depending on hardware support and software configuration.

 Connected Standby on Surface

-This modern standby allows your PC instant on/instant off just like you expect to have with your phones.
-Just like the phone, even in standby mode, it still remained up-to-date when Wi-Fi or a suitable network is available.
+This modern standby allows your PC to instant on/instant off, just like you expect to have with your phones.
+Like the phone, even in standby mode, it remains up-to-date when Wi-Fi or a suitable network is available.

 There are three advantages of using Modern Standby:

-• Instant On/Off: your Windows PC and tablet devices can instantly power on and off just like the way your smartphones do.
+• Instant On/Off: your Windows PC and tablet devices can instantly power on and off like your smartphones.

-• Simplified wake story: unlike traditional device wake, with modern standby system waking just require a hardware interrupt.
+• Simplified wake story: unlike traditional device wake, with a modern standby system, waking requires a hardware interrupt.

 For more information, you can check Modern Standby at Microsoft MSDN.